 Being open and honest with yourself and asking the questions is a great first step.
 Answering those questions either yourself or combined with speaking to other people about those issues will help you advance.

-5) Continually develop yourself
+5) Develop yourself